harbsidhu/gh-infopage-backend-dev/README.md

-# gh-infopage-backend-dev
+# This is a dev python repository is for backend developers.

-Github Info Page -- python
+The Infra was last modified by: Harbrinder Sidhu